 In Workshop #2 (Vegetarian), you will start off by making a smoky, garlicky baba ganoush, an eggplant spread, which you'll take to a sour and sweet place with a topping of chopped tomato and a drizzle of pomegranate molasses.
 You will then learn to make mujaddara, a famous Lebanese lentil and rice porridge, which is topped with crispy fried onions, and served with salatet malfoof, a fresh bright cabbage salad dressed with sumac, lemon juice, olive oil, and dried mint.
 Lubiyeh, silky stewed green beans and tomatoes cooked with whole garlic cloves and served with rice with pan-fried vermicelli will become your new favorite weeknight meal.
 And for a sweet, you'll learn to make maamoul, a beautiful and festive semolina shortbread cookie, perfumed with rose water, orange blossom water, and mahlab, and filled with walnuts and pistachios.

 Immersion Workshop #3

-Jeannette grew up in the Lebanese city of Zahle and moved to the U.S. in 2006.
+Jeanette grew up in the Lebanese city of Zahle and moved to the U.S. in 2006.
 She became interested in cooking as a teenager and vividly remembers learning to make tabbouleh from her aunts, a recipe she has painstakingly perfected over time.
-Formerly an elementary school French teacher, Jeannette now lives in Bay Ridge, Brooklyn, with her husband and three children, where she is an active member of her church and local community, as well as a caterer of small parties and events.
+Formerly an elementary school French teacher, Jeanette now lives in Bay Ridge, Brooklyn, with her husband and three children, where she is an active member of her church and local community, as well as a caterer of small parties and events.